huggingface/blog/bloom-inference-pytorch-scripts.md

 ### Run

-1. the fastest approach is to use a TP-pre-sharded (TP = Tensor Parallel) checkpoint that takes only ~1min to load, as compared to 10min for non-presharded bloom checkpoint:
+1. the fastest approach is to use a TP-pre-sharded (TP = Tensor Parallel) checkpoint that takes only ~1min to load, as compared to 10min for non-pre-sharded bloom checkpoint:

 ```